Unum Group (UNM) Stock: A Guide to the Market Trend

-The stock of Unum Group (UNM) has gone up by 1.29% for the week, with a 3.54% rise in the past month and a -2.55% drop in the past quarter.
-The volatility ratio for the week is 2.89%, and the volatility levels for the past 30 days are 2.18% for UNM.
-The simple moving average for the past 20 days is 1.48% for UNM’s stock, with a 1.72% simple moving average for the past 200 days.
+In the past week, UNM stock has gone up by 8.18%, with a monthly gain of 12.75% and a quarterly surge of 3.58%.
+The volatility ratio for the week is 2.65%, and the volatility levels for the last 30 days are 2.29% for Unum Group.
+The simple moving average for the past 20 days is 6.99% for UNM’s stock, with a 9.32% simple moving average for the past 200 days.

 Is It Worth Investing in Unum Group (NYSE: UNM) Right Now?

-Unum Group (NYSE: UNM) has a higher price-to-earnings ratio of 6.30x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.04.
-Analysts have mixed views on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 10 as “hold,” and 0 as “sell.”
+Unum Group (NYSE: UNM) has a price-to-earnings ratio of 6.81x that is above its average ratio.
+Additionally, the 36-month beta value for UNM is 1.05.
+There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 10 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price point forecasted by analysts for Unum Group (UNM) is $48.93, which is $7.54 above the current market price.
-The public float for UNM is 195.46M, and currently, short sellers hold a 1.42% ratio of that float.
-The average trading volume of UNM on May 03, 2023 was 1.78M shares.
+The average price predicted by analysts for UNM is $50.27, which is $5.33 above the current price.
+The public float for UNM is 195.97M and currently, short sellers hold a 1.42% ratio of that float.
+The average trading volume of UNM on May 10, 2023 was 1.79M shares.

 UNM) stock’s latest price update

-The stock of Unum Group (NYSE: UNM) has decreased by -2.08 when compared to last closing price of 41.83.
-Despite this, the company has experienced a 1.29% gain in its stock price over the last five trading sessions.
+Unum Group (NYSE: UNM) has experienced a decline in its stock price by -1.05 compared to its previous closing price of 44.78.
+However, the company has seen a gain of 8.18% in its stock price over the last five trading days.

 Analysts’ Opinion of UNM